The Pipe Dream Trail runs along the steep slope just below the cliffs

 at all -- you must stay totally upright as you roll the edge of the trail.

 Valley trailhead as we begin to climb the slope.
-Snow is approaching the
+The snow-capped peaks are

 but up-and-down riding will bring total vertical to around 1000 feet.
 It's